Understanding Delaware annual report requirements

 Ready to file?
 Here's how to submit your Delaware Annual Report through the Delaware Division of Corporations portal:

-- Go to the Delaware Division of Corporations online portal.
+1. Go to the Delaware Division of Corporations online portal (check the Division's website for current portal availability hours).

-If you run into technical problems during manual filing, use the live chat to reach the Delaware Division of Corporations support team for help resolving website errors or payment issues.
+If you run into technical problems during manual filing, contact the Delaware Division of Corporations at 302-739-3073, Option 3 for assistance resolving website errors or payment issues.

 Delaware annual report payments

-Delaware offers three ways to pay your Delaware Annual Report fees:
+Delaware offers several ways to pay your Delaware Annual Report fees:

 Managing Delaware annual report compliance and avoiding penalties